Fastish/F1-Predictor/replit.md

   - POLY_BUILDER_PASSPHRASE: Authentication passphrase

 - **Deposit Wizard** (`client/src/components/PolymarketDepositWizard.tsx`):
-  - Shows "Gasless available!" when Builder credentials are configured
+  - Shows "Gasless available!" only when: Builder credentials configured AND external wallet connected
   - "Gasless Approve" button uses the RelayClient for zero-gas approvals
-  - Falls back to user-paid gas if gasless is unavailable
+  - Falls back to user-paid gas for Magic wallets or if gasless is unavailable

 - **Contract Addresses** (Polygon):
   - USDC: 0x2791Bca1f2de4661ED88A30C99A7a9449Aa84174